 The Sacred Chrism, or oil, is a sign of the gift of the Holy Spirit being given to the newly baptized.
 It is also a sign of the close link between the mission of Jesus and the outpouring of the Holy Spirit, Who comes to the recipient with the Father in baptism.

 9. Why was this ancient rite restored?

 It was restored in the church to highlight the fact that the newly baptized are received into a community of faith, which is challenged to realize that they too have become different because of this new life in the community.

 10. Is there a ceremony or preparation for baptized Catholics who never or seldom have practiced the faith?

 For Catholics who have been baptized, confirmed and made First Communion but then drifted from the faith, the way they return is through the Sacrament of Penance.
 Catholics who were baptized but never received confirmation and Eucharist can return to the church through a process called continuing conversion that is completed with the reception of the sacraments of confirmation and Holy Communion at the Easter Vigil or during the Easter Season.

 11. What is the role of a godparent for an adult being baptized?

 Godparents accompany the candidates through the RCIA process.
 They are called to show the candidates good example of the Christian life, sustain the candidates in moments of hesitancy and anxiety, bear witness, and guide the candidate’s progress in the baptismal life.
 (Rite of Christian Initiation of Adults, paragraph 11).

-The RCIA inquiry process for 2005 begins on the first Sunday in October, 2004.
+The RCIA inquiry process can begin different days at different churches.
 For more information or specific schedules, please contact your local parish.